 - Location E = None

 What happened was that when the rounding value was implemented, the deployment optimizer was able to deploy to fewer locations, because it has to satisfy rounding values.
-However, the rounding values were in fact necessary.
+However, the rounding values were, in fact, necessary.
 So any deployment optimizer run that produced below case quantity results simply had to be rounded manually after the fact.

 Something else I noticed was that there did not seem to be any logic to how the fair share was allocated.
 There was no proportionality.
-So if a demand at location A was 20 and the demand at location B was 20, the deployment optimizer fair share patch might send 5 to A and 15 to B., In fact, all the fair share patch seemed to do was violate the case quantity.
+So if a demand at location A was 20 and the demand at location B was 20, the deployment optimizer fair share patch might send 5 to A and 15 to B. In fact, all the fair share patch seemed to do was violate the case quantity.
 It was essentially no value add.

 Fair Share Distribution / Deployment with Costs

 One request that was made of me was to see if the deployment optimizer could be made to fair share between parent and child locations through using costs.
-So if A which supplies to B and C and they all had demands of 40 (which would appear to A as distribution demands from B and C), the could the deployment optimizer be made to allocate 120 units equally among the three.
+So if A which supplies to B and C and they all had demands of 40 (which would appear to A as distribution demands from B and C), could the deployment optimizer be made to allocate 120 units equally among the three.

 Firstly, this is a request, but no documentation states that the deployment optimizer can do this.
-There is a setting under the Demand at Source Location that is supposed to be able to control for this.
+There is a setting under the Demand at Source Location that is supposed to be able to control this.
 This is the “Demand at Source Location” so it can be made to consider either forecasts or sales orders at the parent location.
-There was some confusion as to where this should actually be set (at the parent or the child), but I tested it at both, and neither worked.
+There was some confusion as to where this should be set (at the parent or the child), but I tested it at both, and neither worked.

 I communicated with SAP on this, and the comments that came back from development contracted this functionality.
 In my consulting experience, I have never seen this work, but on the other hand, I have also no been asked to configure this requirement.